-Note 2.- Guidance on compliance with the requirements of this provision is contained in CAGM 6008 (IV) EDTO.
+Note 2.- Guidance on the conditions to be used when converting EDTO significant system time limitations to distances and on the consideration of the EDTO system time limitations at dispatch is contained in CAGM 6008 (IV) EDTO.

 - 4.7.2.5.1 Notwithstanding the provisions in 4.7.2.5 a), the CAAM may, based on the results of a specific safety risk assessment conducted by the operator which demonstrates how an equivalent level of safety will be maintained, approve operations beyond the time limits of the most time-limited system.
-The specific safety risk assessment shall include at least the: - a) capabilities of the operator; - b) overall reliability of the aeroplane; - c) reliability of each time-limited system; - d) relevant information from the aeroplane manufacturer; and - e) specific mitigation measures.
+The specific safety risk assessment shall include at least the: - a) capabilities of the operator; - b) overall reliability of the aeroplane; - c) reliability of each time-limited system; - d) relevant information from the aeroplane manufacturer; and e) specific mitigation measures.